v7nc3nz/Python-bootcamp/README.md

 # Python Bootcamp

 Project for learning python better
     1. Secret - It's a utility to store secret.
-    2. Test
+It uses sqlite db in to store plain secrets.

     To Do:
-        1. Add alternate solution of adding secret into text file.
-        2. Store encrypted secret.
+        1. Store encrypted secret.